Research Assistant (Current Employee) – Columbia, MO – January 20, 2019

 Administrative Assistant (Former Employee) – Columbia, MO – June 25, 2018

 work culture was pleasant , but little room for advancement , unless additional education was submitted. i enjoyed my position and was certainly trained to the utmost standards.
 I had complete confidence in my handling daily tasks, such as dealing with insurance companies to secure prior-authorizations, and with patient communication, appointment setting, record keeping, and data entry.

-Managing Editor of Natural Bridge (Former Employee) – St. Louis, MO – June 14, 2018
+Customer Service Representative (Former Employee) – St. Louis, MO – July 24, 2018

 Use to be a decent place to work before new management.
 Very, unfair, cold, rude, racist, cutthroat environment now.